Royal National Hospital for Rheumatic Diseases: Future of Mineral Hospital building

 The historic city centre site at Upper Borough Walls was offered for sale by the RUH Trust in 2017.
 It was bought by Versant Developments & Homes of Winchester, who sold it to Singapore-based Fragrance Group in January 2018 for £21.5M.
 Fragrance Group, which owns other historic hotels in England, obtained planning permission in July 2021 to convert the building into a 160-bed hotel by removing 20th-century additions and building an extension, while protecting Roman features.

-The planning committee of Bath and North East Somerset Council had rejected a 2020 application by Fragrance Group, after the proposed extension was criticised for its size and height.
+The planning committee of Bath and North East Somerset Council rejected a 2020 application by Fragrance Group, after the proposed extension was criticised for its size and height, but approved an amended application in 2021.
+As of August 2025, substantive work has yet to begin on the hotel conversion.

 Archives

 Some records relating to the hospital are held at Bath Record Office and the Somerset Archives.